dayflaree/daydump/README.md

 # Dayflare's Garry's Mod Dump

-This is the master repository for all the backed up Gmod stuff I've collected over the years.
-Some of it is mine, some of it is not.
-I've created this repository because I am no longer active in Garry's Mod or its community.
-So whatever is in here does not effect me, I do not care.
+**Information**

+As of March 2025, I have deleted Garry's Mod from my Steam library and am no longer active in the game and the community.
+This repository acts as the mastery dump of all the frameworks, gamemodes, schemas, addons, server content etc that I have collected over the years.
+You are free to use any of it however you want, it does not matter to me.
+Whatever is in this repository is what it is, it does not effect me and I do not care.

+**Credits**
+dayflare
+riggs9162
+bloodycop6385
+pkz0zz
+sildotdev
+Kumazaki
+Bean
+Kazatoa
+Nick Landis
+SovietBear
+Archom
+Legacy
+Willard Networks
+Project Synapse
+Limefruit
+Project Black Mesa Roleplay

+If I forgot any other credits, I apologize I'm not a walking wikipedia.
+If you are someone that should be credited here, just use your imagination because I am not touching this repository any further.